What To Do Before, During, And After an Emergency

 But if you’re looking for more information about how to plan and prepare for emergencies with your pets, you’ve come to the right place.
 We’ve done the research and created our Ultimate Disaster Preparedness Guide for Pet Parents.

 What Emergencies Should I Plan For?

-It is important to consider a variety of natural disasters and everyday emergencies when planning for your pets.
+It is important to consider a variety of natural disasters and everyday emergencies when planning for your family and pets.
 Emergencies are more common than you might think and can happen anytime, anywhere (and without warning).
 Be sure your family is prepared for a variety of emergencies:

-- Violent Storm
+- Violent Storms

 - And more!

 It is important to consider how you will not only protect your family, but also your pets in these situations.
 Leaving them out of your plan can put your pets, your family, and first responders in danger.

 Don’t Forget the Basics

 Disasters can happen without warning.
 It’s important to be prepared with some of our standard lost pet prevention and recovery tips: